Payment Architect & Operator

 The judge said I engaged in "a criminally reckless spitting in the eye of the government" — that I played catch-me-if-you-can.
 Today, that's called innovation.
 I built payment rails that worked, that a bank signed off on, that an entire industry ran on.
 The government just didn't like who they served.

 The charging theory matters.
-Felony bank fraud without bank losses set a precedent that affects how the government can prosecute payment processors to this day.
-If "reputational risk" is enough to call it fraud — anyone building in an underserved space is a target.
+A conspiracy charge built on "reputational risk" — with no bank losses and no direct bank deception — set a precedent that affects how the government can target payment processors to this day.
+If processing payments for a legal industry is enough to call it fraud, anyone building in an underserved space is a target.

 The Unanswered Questions